Mharbulous/Paginator/docs/paginator-architecture.md

 ### 4.2.
 CSS (`paginator.css`)

 A single CSS file providing all necessary styles.
-CSS variables will be used for key metrics like page dimensions and margins to allow for easier customization if needed.
+CSS variables will be used for key metrics like page dimensions and page-insets to allow for easier customization if needed.

 * **Layout Styles:**
     * Styling for the main `paginator` container (e.g., `position: relative`).